uber-archive/vis-academy/src/docs/building-a-geospatial-app/3-hexagon-overlay.md

 ## 1. Update our control panel
 We're going to upgrade our control panel so we can switch from the scatterplot layer to the hexagon layer.
 Let's do that now, so you can see the changes on the hexagon layer as we build it.

-Replace everywhere in app.js SCATTERPLOT_CONTROLS by HEXAGON_CONTROLS.
+Replace SCATTERPLOT_CONTROLS with HEXAGON_CONTROLS everywhere in app.js.
 It appears 4 times:
 - in the import statement,
 - in the component's contructor method, while preparing the initial state,
 - in the render method, as an argument to the LayerControls component.